 Established under the stewardship of Miss Melina Parnell in 1913, when St Hilda’s was known as the Girls' High School (GHS), the Association has provided over 100 years of service.
 Throughout this period, the Association has maintained an important link between the School and Old Scholars, providing a place of belonging for our members and continuity for graduates upon leaving St Hilda’s.

 To mark the Centenary of the GHS & St Hilda’s OSA a steel ammonite sculpture, carrying the symbol of the School crest, was presented to St Hilda’s in 2013.

 The OSA is proud of the support extended to the School.
 It is at the heart of our endeavours as we offer scholarships and awards to future and current students, extend mentoring opportunities and support School building projects.
 The objects of the Association, revised in 2015 are:

 - to advance education through the welfare and interests of the School and the Association;

 - the promotion of a friendly spirit between present scholars of the School and old scholars;

 - to keep old scholars connected with the School and with another for the above purposes; and

 - to establish and provide scholarships, exhibitions, bursaries and rewards for education, the arts and sport.

 Those who have attended this School have been blessed with an excellent education from which lifelong friendships have been built.
 Enjoy your Association and please give back generously so others may benefit.

-Anu is supported by a committee working alongside the Communication and Engagement Office, extending services to the Old Scholar community.
+Treffina is supported by a committee working alongside the School Development Team, extending services to the Old Scholar community.
 Tasks undertaken by the committee include event management, budgeting, communication and co-ordination of special projects such as Mentoring and Scholarship selection.
 The most recent GHS & St Hilda's OSA AGM was held in October.
 The Committee for 2020/2021 includes: